wadmiraal/wadmiraal.net/src/_posts/2012-01-19-an-ode-to-this.markdown

 ---
-title: Thank You This
+title: "Thank You This"
 layout: post
-description: For SEO
+description: "For SEO"
-permalink: /lore/:year/:month/:day/:title
-tags:
-  - Javascript
-  - Code
-  - Rant
 ---

 The `this` keyword in Javascript has been